jio-gl/jio-gl/README.md

 # José I. O.

 Welcome to my GitHub profile!
-I'm a Blockchain and Web3 expert with a passion for decentralized systems, smart contracts, and cryptoeconomics.
-Based in Paris, I specialize in building secure and scalable blockchain solutions, with extensive experience in Solidity, Python, TypeScript and Rust.
+I'm a Blockchain and Web3 expert with a passion for decentralized systems, computer security, smart contracts, and cryptoeconomics.
+Based in Paris, I specialize in building secure and scalable blockchain solutions, with extensive experience in Security, Solidity, Python, TypeScript and Rust.

 ## About Me